Kun-J/kun-j/README.md

-# 💫 About Me:
+# Hi, I'm Kunal 👋

+Aspiring **Quantitative Researcher** building research tooling at the intersection of systematic trading, ML, and crypto markets.
+- 🎓 MSc Financial Technology, based in London (UK).
+- 🧵 Writing: Quant, Math, and Finance deep-dives with GitHub-backed projects and live demos.
-🔭 I’m proficient in FullStack Blockchain Development.<br>💬 Ask me about anything on Web3/Smart Contracts<br>⚡ Fun fact: I'm always eager to learn and help others grow with me.
+- ⚡ Fun fact: I'm always eager to learn and help others grow with me.

 ## 🌐 Socials: